Techgrounds-Cloud-9/cloud-9-jsm-1985/Week-06/AWS-13-File-App-CDN-DB-DNS.md

 ### Results
-1) The services like Elastic Beanstalk, CloudFront and Route53 were studied.
+1)The services like Elastic Beanstalk, CloudFront and Route53 were studied.

 ElasticBeanStalk - Is a PaaS service intended to deploy applications on AWS with full control over configuration.
 Payment is done for the underlying infrastructure.
 It supports many platforms like python, go, single/multi container docker.
 When an application is deployed, it works with other services like ec2 to configure servers, S3 for storage purpose, cloud watch for monitoring the health, CloudFormation for provisioning the infrastructure.